Apply to Our Program

 Step 2

-Certify residency for Idaho, Montana, Utah and WICHE applicants and submit TOEFL scores
+Certify residency for Idaho, Montana, and WICHE applicants and submit TOEFL scores

-• Idaho, Montana, and Utah residents must certify with their state by September 1.
+• Idaho and Montana residents must certify with their state by September 3.
 Email DVM Admissions to keep us up to date on your residency certification process.

-• Applicants from Western Interstate Commission on Higher Education (WICHE) states should see your state WICHE office for more information on residency certification requirements.
-Applicants must certify by October 15.
+• Applicants from Western Interstate Commission on Higher Education (WICHE) states should contact your state WICHE office for more information on residency certification requirements.
+Veterinary (DVM) applicants are strongly encouraged to certify before September 15.

 • Washington applicants must be Washington state residents at the time of application.
 Visit WSU Residency for more information.

 Note for nonresidents: Applicants who spend all four years at WSU may be able to establish residency in Washington state after their first year.
-Nonresident students who spend their first two years at Utah State University will not be able to change their residency status.
 Most international students pay nonresident tuition for all four years.

 International students submit TOEFL scores